-The thief starts out with the highest luck stat in the game.
-Why that’s important for us is because it affects how effective our bleed and poison build-up is.
+The thief starts with the highest luck stat in the game.
+Why that’s important for us because it affects how effective our bleed and poison build-up is.
 It’s also the only class to start out with a bow, which means you can start playing ranged far before other classes that need to find a bow otherwise.

-Effective Mercenary Combat
+Effective Thief Combat

 Before you get into any type of combat or playstyle in Dark Souls, you want to know what kind of build you want to play.

 To do this, you need to determine what stats you want to invest in.
 While these stats are universal, the best thief builds tend to be dexterity and luck focused.
 Dex will be the most important, given that most of your weapons will scale with it.